IBM/ibm-satellite-storage/config-templates/redhat/ocs-remote/4.6/README.md

 ## Creating the Red Hat Openshift Container Storage - Remote storage configuration

-1. Log in into the Cluster using oc CLI or IBM Cloud CLI.
+1. Log in into your cluster using `oc` CLI or IBM Cloud CLI.
-2. Verify that all the worker nodes are healthy.
+2. Verify that all the worker nodes have the `Ready` status.

     ```
     $oc get nodes